Some GOP voters welcome Trump's somewhat softened tone at Republican National Convention

 For those conservative voters long turned off by former President Donald Trump’s rhetoric, his somewhat softened tone in accepting the Republican nomination is a welcome relief

-“He's much improved,” Dave Struthers, a 57-year-old farmer from Collins, Iowa, said as he watched Trump's speech in the basement of his farmhouse.
-“The thing I've had against him is he's been so egotistical — ‘I, I, I. Me, me, me.’
-I'm not hearing that tonight.”
+“He's much improved,” said Dave Struthers, a 57-year-old farmer from Collins, Iowa, after watching the beginning of Trump's speech in the basement of his farmhouse.
+“It's more of a conversation with the American people, rather than yelling at them.”

 Trump, who has a long history of divisive commentary, has said shoplifters should be immediately shot, suggested the United States’ top general be executed as a traitor and mocked Democratic Rep. Nancy Pelosi's husband, who was beaten with a hammer by a far-right conspiracy theorist.